Southern Eggplant Casserole (Wyatt’s Cafeteria Copycat Recipe)

 Cook

-- Heat a large skillet on medium heat; add butter; once butter melts, add in chopped onions, bell peppers and celery; saute for 5 minutes2 tablespoons unsalted butter
+- Heat a large skillet on medium heat; add butter; once butter melts, add in chopped onions, bell peppers and celery; saute for 5 minutes; set aside2 tablespoons unsalted butter

-- Once the eggplant has soaked, pour the soaking water and eggplant into a large stockpot.
-Bring heat to medium high and cook eggplant 15-20 minutes or until it is fork tender; then drain it in a colander and transfer to a small bowl; mash it up with a fork
+- Once the eggplant has rested, pat dry and remove any excess salt; place eggplant into a large stockpot with water.
+Bring heat to medium high and cook uncovered for 15-20 minutes or until it is fork tender; then drain it in a colander and transfer to a small bowl; mash it up with a fork and drain

 Assemble

-- Add the mashed eggplant (and any residual liquid), sauteed vegetables and remaining melted butter to the breadcrumb/eggplant mixture; add in the lightly beaten eggs, diced pimentos, Worcestershire sauce, black pepper and ¾ of the shredded cheese; combine well and spoon into prepared baking dish2 large lightly beaten eggs, 2 tablespoons drained, chopped pimento, 1 tablespoon Worcestershire sauce, ½ teaspoon fresh ground black pepper
+- Add mashed eggplant, sauteed vegetables and remaining melted butter to the breadcrumb/eggplant mixture; add in the lightly beaten eggs, diced pimentos, Worcestershire sauce, black pepper and ¾ of the shredded cheese; combine well and spoon into prepared baking dish2 large lightly beaten eggs, 2 tablespoons drained, chopped pimento, 1 tablespoon Worcestershire sauce, ½ teaspoon fresh ground black pepper

 - Smooth the eggplant mixture and top with the remaining shredded cheddar cheese; bake in a 350°F oven, uncovered, on the middle rack for 30-40 minutes